3 Real Plants that Rival Halloween Monsters

 Perhaps you’ve noticed this “ghostly” plant species while walking in densely wooded areas.

-Often confused for a fungus, Indian Pipe, also known as Ghost Plant, is indeed a type of flora.
+Often confused for a fungus, Ghost Pipes, also known as Indian Pipes, is indeed a type of flora.

 As you may have guessed by its pale complexion, this perennial wildflower lacks chlorophyll.
 This is the green pigment most plants use for photosynthesis, the process in which plants harness the sun’s energy to produce food.